This is how Slimstat collects its data about visitors and pageviews:

 Server and Client Mode

 The report engine retrieves the information from the database and, executing a predetermined list of SQL queries, calculates all the metrics that compose all the reports visualized in the admin.
-The report engine is also in charge of parsing all the filters (browser equals Firefox, Permalink contains /articles/, etc) and converting them to SQL code to be used during the requests.
+The report engine is also responsible for parsing all the filters (browser equals Firefox, Permalink contains /articles/, etc) and converting them to SQL code to be used during the requests.